 - ensure your G/L balances

 - identify the 100 - 1000 new G/L accounts added each year

 - No processes/workflow - There is no structured system that you can leverage to support industry best practices.
 What steps should be followed and in what order?
 You must develop all of these processes on your own and maintain them separately from your reporting environment.

-- No grouping mechanisms - The G/L accounts that sit in your spreadsheet must be summarized in numerous different ways (by object, by fund etc.) to power your CAFR or Budget Book.
+- No grouping mechanisms - The G/L accounts that sit in your spreadsheet must be summarized in numerous different ways (by object, by fund etc.) to power your Comprehensive Annual Financial Report or Budget Book.
 If you use spreadsheets, formulas must add the right accounts together.
 This is fragile and susceptible to error.
 Moreover, unless you interrogate every formula, there is no way to know what is being included in a given number; there is no legend.
 Assuming you do get this right in year one, all the new accounts next year means these formulas must all be updated.

 - Tons of custom formulas - All values are derived by "linking" - which is to say writing spreadsheet formulas of varying complexity.
 Any mistakes you make means errors in your report.
 Consistency in how these formulas are written or maintained is entirely dependent on the user's expertise, accuracy and completeness.

 - No content libraries - Reporting standards are continually evolving.
 There are new GASB pronouncements all the time and keeping up with them and what new statements, schedules or footnotes are required this year can be daunting.
 Spreadsheet solutions do not come with any content.
 It is entirely up to you to figure out what must be presented and how.

 - No adjusting journal functionality - Adjusting or changing balances is an absolute requirement for financial statement /Comprehensive Annual Financial Report production.
 In spreadsheets you are left with no tools for the following:

 - The values in your G/L are typically maintained on a modified accrual basis.
 For many of your statements, you need full accrual.